 Adopt pear tree from the "Obsthof Rönn" farm in Meckenheim (Tyskland) and receive your Bioland organic pears at home.
 Michael will take care of your adoption and take its picture.
 You will also be able to download the adoption certificate, and if you wish, plan your visit to the farm.
 You do not enter into any long-term commitment: although your adoption will be renewed automatically, you will always be informed in advance and may decide to cancel your adoption at any time as long as the preparation has not yet begun.

 You adopt pear tree from our farm in Meckenheim (Tyskland).
 The cultivation here is certified as organic by the European Union and follow the Bioland guidelines as of 2019.
 When placing the adoption you can choose a name which we will use to identify your pear tree.
-They grow in a pear orchard, which we planted already 30 years ago.
+They grow in a pear orchard, which we planted 30 years ago.
 There is a reason that it is said that one should inherit pears instead of planting them.
 Like the apple, the pear - *Pyrus communis* - belongs to the rose family (*Rosaceae*).
-It is virtually the sister of the apple with a different figure ;-) Even if the pear is not grown in such overwhelming quantities as the apple, strawberries or bananas, it still it is still very popular.
+It is virtually the sister of the apple with a different figure ;-) Even if the pear is not grown in such overwhelming quantities as the apple, strawberries or bananas, it is still very popular.
 Its history goes back a long way.
 For example, it was already mentioned by the ancient Greeks.
 Originally from the Middle East, it evolved from various wild species.
 How it got to Europe is not known exactly.
 Today's cultivated pear (*Pyrus communis*) can be seen as a very different deciduous tree.
 Shortly after harvest, the tree loses its leaves for the winter.
 The growth form and height depends on the variety and the cut.
 A tree can grow up to 20 meters high.
 On our plots we keep the trees at a maximum height of 3 meters so that they can be harvested more easily.
 For this purpose, the trees are regularly pruned in winter and sometimes also in summer.
 By the way, the flowers of pears, which often appear before the leaves, are much less popular among bees than apple blossoms.
-It is therefore particularly important for pears to encourage a high population of wild bees, as they do not fly in such a large radius as honey bees.
+It is therefore particularly important for pears to encourage a high population of wild bees, as they do not fly in such a large radius as honey bees do.
 The Alexander Lucas variety originated in France and was first cultivated there in 1874.
 It is well suited for cultivation as it is very robust and not very susceptible to diseases.
 It has a very firm flesh when harvested, which makes it particularly suitable for lovers of firm, crunchy pears.
-Through storage, however, it later becomes delicately tender and sweet.
-Well ripened, it is our favorite for a great pear jam.
-Your adoption is 6 years old and its maximum lifespan is 25 years.
+After they've been stored for a while, however, they later becomes delicately tender and sweet.
+Well ripened, it is our favourite for a great pear jam.
+Your adoption is 7 years old and its maximum lifespan is 25 years.
 For as long as you want to keep your adoption, and we can continue taking care of it, you can renew year after year.
 If your adoption stops producing for any reason, we will replace it with another, and guarantee you the delivery from the production of other units.
 Sustainable cultivation is particularly important to us in our work.
 In 2019, we were even awarded the Ludwig Company Award in the Sustainability category.
 Your pear tree produces an average of 40.5kg of Bioland organic pears each season.
 You do not have to commit to ordering the entire harvest though.
 Each season you can decide how much you want to reserve, and you pay the maintenance cost according to that amount.
 This way you only pay for what you plan to consume, and we can offer any surplus harvest to others.

 När får du det?

 We harvest our pears from early to mid-September.
 Since the Alexander Lucas pear in particular tends to fall off the tree before it is actually ripe, we often pick the pears very early (we could not sell fallen fruit because it rots too quickly).
 Sometimes we pick several times in the same orchard.
 By doing so, we allow small fruits to hang for a while and give them the chance to grow a little bigger.
 Whether delicately melting or crunchy hard, the Alexander Lucas pear has lovers at every stage of ripeness.
-To suit your preferences, you can order them from the beginning of October to the end of December.
+To suit your preferences, you can order them from the beginning of October up until the end of December.